-One can quibble that the T{DES} and T{AES} factors do not properly account for inner-loop speedups in exhaustive key search (see, e.g., [15]), that $q/2^{40}$ is a rather crude model of the success probability of linear cryptanalysis, etc., but aside from such minor algorithm-analysis details the conjectures seem quite reasonable.
-The same pattern can be found throughout the literature on provable concrete security.
-A typical theorem states that the insecurity of a complicated object is bounded in terms of the insecurity of a simpler object.
-The insecurity of a well-studied primitive such as AES or RSA-1024 is typically conjectured to match the success probability of the best attack known.
+The same pattern can be found throughout the literature.
+Concrete "provable security" theorems state that the insecurity of a complicated object is bounded in terms of the insecurity of a simpler object; for example, Bellare and Rogaway in [5] showed that RSA-OAEP has similar security to RSA against generic-hash attacks (attacks in the "random-oracle model").
+The insecurity of a well-studied primitive such as AES or RSA-1024 is then conjectured to match the success probability of the best attack known.
 For example, Bellare and Rogaway in [6, Section 1.4], evaluating the concrete-security of RSA-FDH and RSA-PSS, hypothesized that "it takes time $Ce^{1.923(\log N)^{1/3}(\log \log N)^{2/3}}$ to invert RSA"; Bellare in [2, Section 3.2], evaluating the concrete security of NMAC-h and HMAC-h, hypothesized that "the best attack against h as a PRF is exhaustive key search".
+These conjectures seem to precisely capture the idea that cryptanalysts will not make significant further progress in attacking these primitives.